 To minister effectively in disaster relief, chaplains and community clergy must be aware of the dynamics of the relationships between disaster relief agencies and must meet the qualifications and requirements of some of these agencies.
-There are two organizations that have become the benchmark for crisis intervention training-the National Organization for Victim Assistance (NOVA) and the International Critical Incident Stress Foundation (ICISF).
+One organization that has become a benchmark for crisis intervention training is the International Critical Incident Stress Foundation (ICISF).

-Any chaplain who will intentionally enter the arena of spiritual crisis intervention in disasters should complete the basic training provided by one of
+Any chaplain who will intentionally enter the arena of spiritual crisis intervention in disasters should complete the basic training provided by International Critical Incident Stress Foundation (ICISF).
+Today's training is not